csterritt/wllama/README.md

 but for larger things this contains *another* irritation, [which has made it to a pull request!](https://github.com/jmorganca/ollama/pull/416) which sets it up to do a prompt *per line* instead of per (say) paragraph.
-So if you want to create a big prompt, it's gotta be on one line.
+So if you want to create a big prompt, it's got to be on one line. *Look out, yak*.